litetex-oss/mcm-cape-provider/README.md

 Provides you with capes!

-You can use capes from various providers.
+You can choose from various providers.

 Improved/Reworked version of the ["Capes" mod](https://github.com/CaelTheColher/Capes):
 * Improved and easier cape provider integration